nsombriyan/Skye8-cyber-security-task-1/README.md

 # Skye8-cyber-security-task-1
- To describe the process of setting up my lab environment.
+ Describing the process of setting up a suitable lab environment needed for upcomming projects.

 To set-up a lab evironment, a suitable host machine is needed.
 The host machine is the physical computer that provides resouces and services to virtual machines.
 Then, the virtual machine and softwares needed can be installed.